my-koop/module.mailing-list/README.md

     - id: id of the newly created mailing list
 - Possible errors:
   - app.name : `string;`
-    - `"duplicate"`: name of the mailing already exists
+    - `"duplicate"`: name of the mailing list already exists
   - validation.name: `string[];`
     - `"empty"`: name is empty
     - `"tooShort__#__"`: name is too short, # is the minimal length